Bear (2010 film): Plot

-Businessman Sam, his wife Liz and his musician brother Nick with his girlfriend Christine are driving through a remote countryside to their father's birthday dinner.
-Several miles into a back road shortcut, they get a flat tire and are unable to get a cell phone signal to call for help.
-While repairing the tire, Sam berates Nick for wasting his life being a musician, his latest fling with Christine being another mistake on his judgement list.
+Businessman Sam, along with his wife Liz, his musician brother Nick, and Nick's girlfriend Christine, drive to their father's birthday dinner in a minivan.
+Several miles into a back road shortcut, they get a flat tire.
+With no cellphone signal to call for help, they have to replace the tire themselves.
+Sam berates Nick for his choice of career, as well as his fling with Christine.

 As they are arguing, they are approached by a grizzly bear.
-Despite Nick's efforts to convince the group to calmly leave, Sam takes matters into his own hands and shoots the bear down with a handgun.
-After the bear dies, they are approached by a larger male bear who charges them in revenge, causing them to retreat into their minivan.
-In his rage, the bear overturns the minivan, trapping the humans inside.
+Ignoring Nick's efforts to convince the group to calmly leave, Sam kills the bear with his handgun.
+However, a larger male bear charges at them in revenge.
+After the group take refuge in their minivan, the bear overturns the vehicle.

-After striding around for several minutes, the bear leaves, allowing the crew to turn the minivan over.
-But as they start driving, the axles break under both sets of tires, stranding them again.
-The group tries to leave on foot, but they are ambushed by the bear who chases them to an out-of-ground pipe.
-He tricks them into leaving for the minivan and attacks again; this time he is able to catch Christine who is killed while the others watch.
+After a while, the bear leaves, and they turn the minivan over.
+But as they start driving, the axles break, stranding them.
+The group proceeds on foot, but the bear chases them to an out-of-ground pipe.
+After a while, they leave the pipe to return for their vehicle.
+The bear ambushes them again, this time catching and killing Christine while the rest helplessly watch.

-Nick begins to think that the bear is taking out his revenge on them one-by-one due to a Native American legend that bears are actually the reincarnated spirits of Shaman and are capable of human thoughts and emotion.
-Sam dismisses this and they set a trap to try to keep the bear in the car in order for them to escape.
-The trap is sprung, but Nick is nearly killed by the bear, forcing Sam and Liz to release the bear and retreat back into the vehicle themselves.
+Nick is convinced the bear is taking out his revenge on them, citing a Native American belief that bears are Shaman's reincarnated spirits and capable of human thoughts and emotion.
+Sam dismisses this and they plan to trap the bear in the minivan.
+The trap is sprung, but Nick is nearly killed by the bear, forcing Sam and Liz to release it then retreat back into the vehicle themselves.